JahdaiF/ticket-lifecycle/README.md

 ### Support Scenario 1: Critical Banking System Outage

-**The Intake (End User)** Our first simulation begins with **Karen (Karen@gmail.com)** reporting a high-priority issue.
+1. **The Intake (End User):** Our first simulation begins with **Karen (Karen@gmail.com)** reporting a high-priority issue.
 She submits a ticket through the portal stating that the "Entire mobile/online banking system is down."

-**The Agent Review (John)** Logging in as **John**, we first perform a review of the ticket.
+2. **The Agent Review (John):** Logging in as **John**, we first perform a review of the ticket.
 At this stage, we observe the default details—specifically the Priority and SLA—assigned by the system based on the Help Topic Karen selected.

-**The Escalation** To ensure the issue is handled within the proper timeframe, John manually upgrades the ticket to a **Sev-A (1 hour, 24/7)** SLA and reassigns it to the **Online Banking** department.
+3. **The Escalation:** To ensure the issue is handled within the proper timeframe, John manually upgrades the ticket to a **Sev-A (1 hour, 24/7)** SLA and reassigns it to the **Online Banking** department.

-**Permission Check** A key observation in this step is the system's "disappearing" act: once the ticket is moved to a department where John lacks membership, he can no longer access the record.
-This ensures that sensitive department-specific data remains siloed. **Jane** (the SysAdmin) then steps in to resolve the outage and close the ticket.
+4. **Permission Check:** A key observation in this step is the system's "disappearing" act: once the ticket is moved to a department where John lacks membership, he can no longer access the record.

+5. **Resolution:** **Jane** (the SysAdmin) then steps in to resolve the outage and close the ticket.

 ---

 ### Support Scenario 2: Routine Software Request

-**The Submission** **Ken (Ken@gmail.com)** submits a request regarding the accounting department’s need for an **Adobe upgrade**, noting that the current installation is non-functional.
+1. **The Submission:** **Ken (Ken@gmail.com)** submits a request regarding the accounting department’s need for an **Adobe upgrade**, noting that the current installation is non-functional.

-**The Workflow** John identifies this as a standard software support task.
+2. **The Workflow:** John identifies this as a standard software support task.
 He classifies the ticket under a **Sev-B (4 hours, 24/7)** SLA and assigns it to the **Support** department.

-Because this falls within his area of responsibility, John manages the communication and works the ticket until it is successfully closed.
+3. **Resolution:** Because this falls within his area of responsibility, John manages the communication and works the ticket until it is successfully closed.

 ---

 ### Support Scenario 3: Executive Hardware Support

-**The Incident** **Karen** returns to the portal to report a hardware failure: the **CFO's laptop** will no longer power on.
+1. **The Incident:** **Karen** returns to the portal to report a hardware failure: the **CFO's laptop** will no longer power on.

-**The Triage** John reviews the ticket and applies a **Sev-B** SLA.
+2. **The Triage:** John reviews the ticket and applies a **Sev-B** SLA.
 Even though the user is an executive, the hardware repair falls under standard support procedures.

-John retains ownership of the ticket, performs the necessary coordination, and documents the resolution.
+3. **Resolution:** John retains ownership of the ticket, performs the necessary coordination, and documents the resolution.

 ---